M. V. Krishnappa: Early life and education

 The ancestors of M.V.K. were close associates of Magadi Kempe Gowda and were custodians of his royal mint.
 They hailed from a hamlet called Roddam which is presently in Pavagada Taluk of Tumkur District.
 The ancestors of M.V.K. settled in Mothakpalli in Mulbagal Taluk of Kolar District, Karnataka.
 Even today the M.V.K. family is popularly known as Roddagaru Vokkaliga’s indicating the place of their origin.

-Into this contented self-made religious family of agriculturists was born a third baby boy on 1/06/1918 to Venkatrame Gowda & Changamma, he was named Krishne Gowda, however, the boy re-christened himself at the tender age of 12 to M.V.
+Into this contented self-made religious family of agriculturists was born a third baby boy on 1/06/1918 to Venkatrame Gowda & Changamma, he was named Krishne Gowda, however, the boy re-christened himself at the age of 12 to M.V.
 Krishnappa.
 The ethical values nurtured through Folk Tales, Puranas and the lives of great men narrated by the grandmother to all the household children assembled, left a lasting impression on the young mind of Krishnappa.

 Krishnappa had his primary education in his native village Mothakpalli, Middle School at Bangarpet and High School at KGF.
 He had a College education at the Intermediate College, Bangalore and Degree in Law from Maharaja’s College Mysore.